 After my degree I worked as an integration tester in a financial technology company, but I always knew I wanted to return to academia at some point.
 I missed learning about new topics and concepts.
 I realised that a masters course was the natural next step I needed to take to pursue a career as a researcher, and I chose to study for this at Surrey because it’s an excellent university that is internationally recognised.

-I found that the academic staff in the Department of Physics were really friendly and approachable.
+I found that the academic staff in the School of Mathematics and Physics were really friendly and approachable.
 They always made an effort to make some free time during their busy schedule if you needed help, and made sure that you got the best advice possible.

 I particularly appreciated the library at Surrey which is open 24 hours a day.
 I lived on campus so it was good to have a quiet place nearby with great resources that I could go to whenever I liked and study in peace.
 Also, the fifth floor is reserved for postgraduate students which means you don’t find yourself fighting for space during the exam period.